David Duffield: Workday

 In March 2005, Duffield and former PeopleSoft vice chair and head of product strategy Aneel Bhusri started Workday, Inc., a company that provides financial management, human capital management, and planning software delivered in the form of a software as a service (SaaS) model.
 The company is headquartered in Pleasanton, California, and employs more than 17,500 people today.
 Duffield was known as the company's chief customer and employee advocate.
 He relinquished the co-CEO role in May 2014 and became chairman of the board.
 He resigned as chairman in April 2021 and was appointed chairman emeritus and ultimately CEO emeritus by Workday's board.

 Ridgeline

 Duffield founded his sixth and current company, Ridgeline, in 2017.
 Headquartered in Incline Village, Nevada, Ridgeline is an industry cloud software platform for investment management.
-The early-stage company currently employs approximately 400 people in offices in Incline Village, Reno, New York City, and San Ramon, California.
+The early-stage company currently employs approximately 650 people in offices in Incline Village, Reno, New York City, and San Ramon, California.
+Duffield served as Chief Executive Officer of Ridgeline until May 2024, when Dave Blair was announced as CEO.
+Duffield continues to serve as Chairman of the board.